19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 82\.—(1) The Armed Forces Council may appoint a suitable person to perform in respect of the Singapore Armed Forces the functions of a Judge Advocate-General and any reference under any written law to the Judge Advocate-General shall be deemed to be references to the person appointed under this subsection.

-(2) The person appointed under subsection (1) shall be either a member of the judicial and legal service of not less than 5 years service or an advocate and solicitor of the Supreme Court of not less than 5 years’ standing.
+(2) The person appointed under subsection (1) shall be either an officer in the Singapore Legal Service of not less than 5 years service or an advocate and solicitor of the Supreme Court of not less than 5 years’ standing.

+[28/2009 wef 01/04/2010]

 (3) Rules of procedure may make provision as to the functions to be exercised by the Judge Advocate-General and, in particular, his functions shall include advising the Armed Forces Council on the validity of the findings and sentences of subordinate military courts and on any other matters which may from time to time be referred to him by the Armed Forces Council or the Director, Legal Services of the Singapore Armed Forces.